 Boggles are muscular with long bodies and drooping ears.
 Their coat is smooth and dense with moderate to low shedding.
-Considered a medium-sized dog, they are usually 50-60lbs and 23-25 inches in height.
+Considered a medium-sized dog, as mentioned above they are usually 50-60lbs and 23-30 inches in height.
 Their coloring may be black, white, tan, brown or any combo of these.

 What is the temperament of the Boggle?

 Boggles can inherit any of the traits belonging to their purebred parents.They are known to be playful, cheerful, alert, social and loyal.
 They can also be quite funny and clownish in their antics, and therefore will provide you with hours of amusement.